WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 ## Currency

 Mention to the reader distinctly what country's currency that you're referring to.
-Use [ISO stated country codes](https://en.wikipedia.org/wiki/ISO_4217#Active_codes) to depict international currencies, if possible.

 For example, the dollar sign ($) can be mistaken for US dollars, Canadian dollars, Australian dollars, and multiple other currencies.
+Use [ISO defined country or region codes](https://en.wikipedia.org/wiki/ISO_4217#Active_codes) to depict international currencies, if possible.

+Capitalize the country or region, but lowercase the name of currencies.

+**Examples**

+- US dollar
+- Indian rupee
+- Japanese yen

 For US dollars, use a comma to delineate the thousands place of whole currency; that is, use a comma in amounts that have four or more digits.